-This is a common condition and is defined as >16mm in the secretory phase or >10mm in asymptomatic postmenopausal women.
+This is a common condition and is defined as >16mm (Gupta et al., 2017). in the secretory phase or >10mm in asymptomatic postmenopausal women (Alcázar et al., 2018 and Wolfman 2018).
 It is often in response to oestrogen stimulus, and usually regresses spontaneously or responds well to treatment with hormones or minor surgery.
 Drugs such as hormone replacement therapy and Tamoxifen may induce endometrial hyperplasia.
 A very small percentage of women with endometrial hyperplasia go on to develop endometrial cancer.